takpare/https-github.com-git-lfs-git-.g/Tutorial.md

 ## Credential caching/storage ##

 Since git-lfs only supports http/https, git will need to authenticate over http/https when pushing files, even if you are using ssh/git protocol for git.
-Without the a credential helper, you will be asked to enter your username and password for EVERY connection, which is pretty unusable.
-To get around this, git [credential](https://git-scm.com/docs/git-credential-cache) helpers will handing password for you.
+Without the credential helper, you will be asked to enter your username and password for EVERY connection, which is pretty unusable.
+To get around this, git [credential](https://git-scm.com/docs/git-credential-cache) helpers will help handling passwords for you.

 - Linux - [Cacher](https://help.github.com/articles/caching-your-github-password-in-git/#platform-linux) will store the passwords in memory so you only have to enter the password once until the session timesout (usually 900 seconds)
 - Mac - [osxkeychain](https://help.github.com/articles/caching-your-github-password-in-git/#platform-mac) to use the osx keychain for your password.
 - Windows - [wincred](https://help.github.com/articles/caching-your-github-password-in-git/#platform-windows) is the default built in for windows and should be good for most uses.
 There is another helper you can use called the [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) aka wincred, the successor of the old winstore helper.
 It has some extra authentication support for GitHub and VSTS.
-- Store - The final option is use store your username and password using the [store](https://git-scm.com/docs/git-credential-store) helper.
+- Store - The final option is to store your username and password using the [store](https://git-scm.com/docs/git-credential-store) helper.
 This should only be used when no other option is available (such as automatic private builds on trusted server)

 ## Adding git-lfs to a pre-exiting repo  ##